itssamuelrowe/binarystars/content/methods/declaring-methods.md

 A method is a block of statements.
 You can give it a name.
-A method defines an object’s behavior, basically whatever an object is capable of performing.
+A method defines an object's behavior, basically whatever an object is capable of performing.

 You can call or invoke a method with its name.
 When you invoke a method, the execution of your program branches to the body of that method.
 When the method is